rust-osdev/uefi-rs/CONTRIBUTING.md

 ## Adding new protocols

 You should start by [forking this repository][fork] and cloning it.
-Due to the way the proc macros for `unsafe_guid` and `derive(Protocol)` are implemented, it's not currently possible to add new protocols outside of the core `uefi` crate.

 UEFI protocols are represented in memory as tables of function pointers, each of which takes the protocol itself as first parameter.